mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 ## Setting Up Shared SSO

-> ❗ If you already use Azure for SSO with Mixpanel, you must [open a Mixpanel support ticket](https://mixpanel.com/get-support) before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”
+> ❗ If you already use Azure for SSO with Mixpanel, you must [remove existing SSO configuration](/docs/access-security/single-sign-on/overview#remove-sso-configuration) before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID).”
+Contact Mixpanel by [opening a Mixpanel support ticket](https://mixpanel.com/get-support).

 ### 1. Create an Admin Organization in Mixpanel